IBM/ibm-vpc-file-csi-driver/README.md

 - The repo uses kustomize to manage the deployment manifests.
 - The deployment manifests are available in the `deploy/kubernetes/manifests` folder.
 - The deployment manifests are organized in overlays for different environments such as `dev`, `stage`, `stable`, and `release`.
 But for now we **only maintain** `dev` (used for development and testing purposes)
-- The `deploy/kubernetes/deploy-vpc-file-driver.sh` script is script which is capable of installing kustomize and using it to deploy the driver in the cluster.
+- The `deploy/kubernetes/deploy-vpc-file-driver.sh` script is used to apply manifests on the targeted cluster.
+The script is capable of installing kustomize and using it to deploy the driver in the cluster.
 The script will use the `deploy/kubernetes/manifests/overlays/dev` folder by default, but can be used with other overlays as well going forward.

 1. User needs to update all the values marked with `<UPDATE THIS>` in the `deploy/kubernetes/manifests/overlays/dev` folder, such as:
   - `kustomization.yaml`: